axelmuller/100-days-of-code/log.md

 **Today's Progress:** sorted out how to extract all the information, need to figure out how to write it to a clean csv file

 **Thoughts:** the process of parsing out the information seems to be reasonably straight forward.
 Using a template dictionary seems to be a good strategy for scenarios like that.

+### Day 19: 06/12/2020

+**Today's Progress:** added error handling, this hopefully takes care of the issues

+**Thoughts:** when trying to extract data from large files or many files and it's unclear that there is a format enforced it seems to be a good idea to use error handling early on